band/ghPagesLab/to-do list and notes.md

 2024-06-07:
  - with PK's help we have some notions of clarifying the properties our model of a MassiveWiki and associated static website
 	 - specifically, the website root directory and it's place in links and wikilinks -- it takes some thinking ....

+2024-06-09:
+ - figured out my own Python coding error and with some hard-coding on the not-wikilinks local pages links in the Sidebar.md file gh-pages works.
+The local page links issue needs a solution.
+ - i made one pass at updating all-pages.html to fit with the dolce theme, but the sidebar is not displaying.

+ - next step is to sort the local webpage link problem.
+ - also, update all the links that require `websiteroot`

+2024-06-10:
+ - websiteroot parameterized in most of the code
+ TODO: update all the hrefs generated in MassiveWikiRenderer

+ - decided on adding websiteroot to the command-line arguments
+   rationale: only need to change `gh-pages.yml` file; `netlify.toml` can stay the same.

+ - the current test wiki and Obsidian vault only has a few files in it; further testing required.